rotki/rotkicom.github.io/_posts/2019-12-30-year-in-review.md

 # Conclusion - 2020 and beyond

-Going into 2020, we can only be positive about the future of Rotki!
+Heading into the new decade, we can only be positive about the future of Rotki!

 A lot more work will be going into the project in order to fullfill all the feature requests we have been getting.
 Expect a lot more coming from us and for our online presence to increase and become stronger.
 The userbase will also steadily keep increasing, which will allow us to perfect the software and make it the best tool for everyone by taking all of your feedback into account.